Carmelo908/Conways-Game-of-Life/README.md

 These features are planned to be added in the future:
 - Runtime settings configuration
+- Settings saving in a TOML file
 - Position selection
 - Position creation
+- Position serialization and the removal of nlohmann_json from the project
 - Better GUI
 - Better README and documentation